ZouhirBensm/Correlation_Coefficient_Calculator/README.md

 # Correlation_Coefficient_Calculator
-Code inspired from a book Calculates the correlation coefficients between a two object properties.
-More details in Read me file!

 Correlations are important for several reasons.
 One of them is the fact that is allows a better understanding of complexe systems.
 The likelihood of a parameter effecting another one enables professionals of different domains to draw conclusions.
 This project was a terrific way to deeply understand how functions operate on data -array of objects.
 Also I learned to a new level how properties from objects or how elements from arrays can be easily destructured.
 Breaking these complexe sources of data into little particles allow for a better ability and flexebility to compute and make otherwise difficult calculations.
 Loops enable flexibility in terms of flow.
 Recursion was heavily used in this project.
 Also an instance of a call stack was unvisible in a block of code but having a thorough understanding of how code operates I was able to conceptually grasp the phenomena..